gofynd/fdk-client-golang/documentation/APPLICATION.md

 Use this API to delete an address by its ID.
 This will returns an object that will indicate whether the address was deleted successfully or not.

 *Success Response:*

-Returns a Status object indicating the success or failure of address deletion.

-Schema: `DeleteAddressResponse`